abilian/abilian-core/README.rst

--  Everyone who has been involved with and produced open source software for the Flask ecosystem (Kiran Jonnalagadda and the `HasGeek <https://hasgeek.com/>`_ team, Max Countryman, Matt Wright, Matt Good, Thomas Johansson, James Crasta, and probably many others).
+-  Everyone who has been involved with and produced open source software for the Flask ecosystem (Kiran Jonnalagadda and the `HasGeek <https://hasgeek.com/>`_ team, Max Countryman, Matt Wright, Matt Good, Thomas Johansson, James Crasta, and many others).
 -  The creators of Django, Pylons, TurboGears, Pyramid and Zope, for even more inspiration.
 -  The whole Python community.